HomeProductsStoreResellersSupportPressContact Us

 Sync & Charge

 1.Can I charge my iPod/iPhone using the PocketDock through a USB wall or car charger?
+Why do some chargers not work?

 2.Can I charge my iPad using the PocketDock through a USB wall or car charger?